ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## Intro

 Styling and visual design is incredibly important.
 It makes or breaks a user's experience.
-The problem is that default styles are aggressively ugly.
+The problem is that default styles and most UI libraries are aggressively ugly.
 You need to know how to bend styles to your will.

 Here's a list of snippets I've found useful.

 <!-- --- -->

-## [CSS] How to hide scrollbars
+## [SCSS] How to hide scrollbars

+Add these styles to the element that overflows.

 ```scss
 .scroll {